Home Remedies and Natural Cures

 Precautions

-As with many prescription medications and other herbs commonly used for natural cures and home remedies, pregnant women or women who are nursing are not advised to take arnica.
+As with many prescription medications and other herbs commonly used for natural cures and home remedies, pregnant women or women who are nursing are not advised to take it.

 Whenever possible, a professional herbalist should also be consulted before starting a new herbal regimen.